dbierer/php-i-jan-2019/README.md

     * `file()` command == `file_get_contents()` except it returns an array, one element per line

 ## ERRATA
+* Setting up the Jenkins CI lab: The CheckStyle plug-in reached end-of-life.
+All functionality has been integrated into the Warnings Next Generation Plugin.
+* Same applies to `warnings` and `pmd` : integrated into warnings NG
 * file:///D:/Repos/PHP-Fundamentals-I/Course_Materials/index.html#/2/2: curly brace s/be on next line
 * file:///D:/Repos/PHP-Fundamentals-I/Course_Materials/index.html#/4/29: s/be `$astronaut` on the 1st line
 * file:///D:/Repos/PHP-Fundamentals-I/Course_Materials/index.html#/6/14: this example isn't working